-[†] The intent of the Figure B.2 - PLB on PFD test is to ensure that salt water does not have a detrimental effect on the performance of the PLB under test.
-This test is to be performed by placing the PLB in a thin plastic container with a flat bottom on the B.2 ground plane, such that there is no more than a 1 mm gap between the base of the PLB and the ground plane.
-The EIRP of the PLB is then measured with the PLB remaining dry.
-After which without moving the PLB it shall be gently sprayed with a 5% by weight solution of salt water such that water can be seen running from the surface of the PLB and any pockets or crevices on the PLB are filled up with salt water and there is between 1mm and 5mm of water in the base of the container, then the EIRP measurements shall be repeated.
-If during testing there is any sign of the PLB drying out, then it shall be sprayed again to keep it 'wet' throughout all the second set of tests.
+† The intent of the Figure B.2 and B.2a - PLB on PFD test is to ensure that salt water does not have a detrimental effect on the performance of the PLB under test or the antenna on PLBs with non-integral antennas.
+This test is to be performed by placing the PLB (or the non-integral antenna) in a thin plastic container with a flat bottom on the B.2 ground plane, such that there is no more than a 1 mm gap between the base of the PLB (or the non-integral antenna) and the ground plane.
+For PLBs with non-integral antennas, any antenna counterpoise supplied as a part of the antenna for installation on the PFD shall be laid flat in the bottom of the plastic container.
+For PLBs with non-integral antennas, the PLB shall be mounted under the raised ground plane and covered in conductive foil, any spare cable between the PLB and the antenna shall be secured next to the PLB under the foil.
+The EIRP of the PLB is then measured with the PLB (or the non-integral antenna) remaining dry.
+After which without moving the PLB (or the non-integral antenna) it shall be gently sprayed with a 5% by weight solution of salt water such that water can be seen running from the surface of the PLB (or the surface of the non-integral antenna) and any pockets or crevices on the PLB are filled up with salt water (not applicable to PLBs with non-integral antennas) and there is between 1mm and 5mm of water in the base of the container, then the EIRP measurements shall be repeated.
+If during testing there is any sign of the PLB (or the non-integral antenna) drying out, then it shall be sprayed again to keep it 'wet' throughout all the second set of tests.